September 7: Today in Royal History

 Full name: Elisabeth Marie Friederike Amalie Agnes

 Elisabeth married the future Grand Duke Adolf Friedrich V of Mecklenburg-Strelitz.
-Elisabeth used her public profile to bring attention to causes that were near to her heart, including nature and flowers.
-Following her husband’s death in 1914, she remained the first lady of Mecklenburg-Strelitz during the reign of her unmarried son and became very active with the Red Cross during World War I. Following the abolition of the monarchy in 1918, Elisabeth remained in Neustrelitz, taking up residence in the Park House which she had inherited earlier that year after the death of her son.
-Neustrelitz Palace had been taken over by the government, and she continued to fight for compensation for the loss of the family’s property.
-Remaining active right up until her death, Elisabeth remained in Neustrelitz, often hosting visits from her daughters and grandchildren, and staying in close contact with various relatives throughout Europe.
+She used her public profile to bring attention to causes that were important to her, including nature and flowers.
+Following her husband’s death in 1914, she remained the first lady of Mecklenburg-Strelitz during the reign of her unmarried son and became very active with the Red Cross during World War I. Following the abolition of the monarchy in 1918, Elisabeth remained in Neustrelitz, taking up residence in the Park House she had inherited earlier that year after her son died.
+The government took over Neustrelitz Palace but Elisabeth continued to fight for compensation for the loss of the family’s property.
+Remaining active right up until her death, Elisabeth remained in Neustrelitz, often hosting visits from her daughters and grandchildren, and staying in close contact with relatives throughout Europe.

 Unofficial Royalty: Elisabeth of Anhalt, Grand Duchess of Mecklenburg-Strelitz